-For information on performing backups to your system, see Maintenance Procedures for Maintenance Commands for Avaya Aura Communication Manager, Branch Gateways and Servers.
+For information on performing backups to your system, see Maintenance Procedures for Avaya Aura® Communication Manager, Branch Gateways and Servers .

 Changing the Communication Manager IP Address

 If you want to shift the Communication Manager from one network location to another network location, then you must change the IP address of the Communication Manager.
 After changing the IP address on Communication Manager, you must change the IP address of the Communication Manager virtual machine in the vCenter vApp options section.